-Dogs repeat behaviors that are rewarding.
-For example, if your dog gets a treat when he sits, he will be more likely to sit again in the future.
+Dogs repeat behaviors that are rewarding to them.
+For example, if your dog gets a treat when they sit, they will be more likely to sit again in the future.
 That’s why positive reinforcement training, or training with rewards, is so effective.
-However, as with any skill, to be as successful as possible, positive reinforcement training takes practice and an accurate understanding of the mechanics.
-Here are four tips to help you train new behaviors effectively with rewards.
+As with any skill, to be as successful as possible, positive reinforcement training takes practice and an accurate understanding of the mechanics.
+Here are four tips to help you train new behaviors effectively with training rewards for dogs.

 The wrong choice of reward can hurt your training.
-If your dog dislikes something, it will decrease his desire to repeat a behavior.
-For example, “rewarding” your dog with a pat on the top of his head might seem like a good idea, but most dogs don’t enjoy that kind of touch.
-If your dog dislikes or only tolerates head pats, you will actually decrease his obedience in the future because he will associate doing what you ask with something negative.
+If your dog dislikes something, it will decrease the desire to repeat a behavior.
+For example, “rewarding” your dog with a pat on the top of their head might seem like a good idea, but most dogs don’t enjoy that kind of touch.
+If your dog dislikes (or only tolerates) head pats, you will actually decrease their obedience in the future because they will associate doing what you ask with something negative.

-An environment can provide its own rewards like interesting smells, the sight of other dogs, or the chance to greet another person.
+An environment can provide its own training rewards for dogs, like interesting smells, the sight of other animals, or the chance to greet another person.
 That means the rewards you offer are always in competition with “rewards” out in the world.
-Until your dog masters working around distractions, your rate of reinforcement (how often you give rewards) should be frequent enough to keep you and the training session more exciting than the environment.
+Until your dog masters working around distractions, your rate of reinforcement (how often you give rewards) should be frequent enough to make you and the training session more exciting than the environment.
 If not, the wrong behavior can be reinforced by rewards that are out of your control.

 A common example is teaching your dog to “heel.”
 Sights, sounds, smells, and even garbage on the sidewalk can all reinforce walking at the end of the leash instead of at your side.
 You need to be sure you’re rewarding your dog often enough to compete with these distractions.
 In the beginning, one treat every 15 steps won’t make an impact, but one treat for every step should keep your dog interested in walking beside you.

-How quickly your dog gets his reward can also have an impact on training.
-If you take too long to deliver the treat, your dog can become confused about what exactly he’s being rewarded for.
-A typical mistake during house-training is to offer the dog a treat when he comes back in the house after doing his business.
-But how does the dog know the treat is for going to the bathroom outside rather than coming in the back door?
+How quickly your dog gets their reward can also have an impact on training.
+If you take too long to deliver the treat, your dog can become confused about what exactly they are being rewarded for.
+A typical mistake during house training is to offer the dog a treat when they come back in the house after doing their business.
+But how does the dog know the treat is for going to the bathroom outside, rather than coming in the back door?
 Make sure you deliver your rewards as quickly as possible after your dog has performed the behavior you want to reinforce.

 With practice, using a “marker” — like a whistle or a clicker — when you train can give you incredible precision with your timing.
 You can use your marker at the exact moment your dog is doing what you want to reinforce.
-Because every click or whistle is followed by a reward, your dog will know exactly why he is being rewarded.
+Because every click or whistle is followed by a reward, your dog will know exactly why they are being rewarded.

 Placement of Rewards

 Just as slow treat delivery can cause confusion, so can poor reward placement.
-In other words, what is your dog doing when you give him his treat?
-If you’re training a stationary position like “sit,” your dog should get his reward while he is sitting.
-If he must get up and walk over to get his treat, how will he know if the treat is for sitting or for walking?
+In other words, what is your dog doing when you give them their treat?
+If you’re training a stationary position like “sit,” your dog should get their reward while they are sitting.
+If they must get up and walk over to get their treat, how will they know if the treat is for sitting or for walking?

-If you want your dog to work at a distance, such as staying on his bed while you walk away, find ways to reward him while he’s still on the bed.
-Toss him a treat or use a remote reward delivery device.
+If you want your dog to work at a distance, such as staying on their bed while you walk away, find ways to reward them while they’re still on the bed.
+Toss them a treat or use a remote reward delivery device.
 It takes practice and planning to deliver treats quickly and accurately in the right location, but it pays off in faster learning for your dog.